MA in Teaching English to Speakers of Other Languages (TESOL) (On Campus)

 To complete the program, students choose either to create a professional portfolio or write a thesis.
 Students who choose the portfolio must enroll in TESL 580 and develop a portfolio that demonstrates competence in each of the TESOL program learning outcomes.
 Students who elect to write a thesis must enroll in TESL 589 or a comparable course in research methods.
 Most students who elect to write a thesis will also enroll in TESL 590 as their elective.
 After completing the thesis, students must provide an oral defense.

-Students may begin TESOL studies in either Fall I (end of August) or Spring I (January).
+Students may begin TESOL studies in either fall or spring.

-The program is offered in a four-session format: Fall I, Fall II, Spring I, and Spring II.
-Full-time students typically enroll in two courses per 8-week session and can complete the entire program in approximately six sessions (one and a half years).
+The program is offered in a four-session format: Fall 1, Fall 2, Spring 1, and Spring 1.
+A Summer 2 elective is offered online.
+Full-time students typically enroll in two courses per 8-week session and can complete the entire program of 11 courses (33 units) in approximately six sessions (as little as 16 months).
 Part-time students taking one course each term can complete the program in about three years.
+Students may move between full-time and part-time study as needed.
 The time limit for completing all degree requirements, including coursework and corequisites, is eight years.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.